samSKIF/EmployeeRewards/replit.md

 # ThrivioHR Platform

+## ⚠️ MANDATORY ARCHITECTURE COMPLIANCE
+**ALL CODE MUST FOLLOW:** [SYSTEM_ARCHITECTURE.md](./SYSTEM_ARCHITECTURE.md)
+- This is the single source of truth for all architectural decisions
+- Non-compliance will result in code rejection
+- Review BEFORE writing any code
+- Validate compliance using the Implementation Checklist (Section 9)

 ## Overview
 ThrivioHR is a comprehensive, modular HR and employee engagement platform designed for multi-tenant SaaS deployment.
 It provides social features, recognition systems, leave management, and marketplace functionality.
 The platform aims to enhance employee engagement and streamline HR processes, offering a scalable solution for organizations.